GTK-teaching/plasmabio.github.io/index.md

 ## PlasmaBio

 PlasmaBio is the leading organization of the Plasma project.
-It is composed of:
+It is composed of three associate professors at Université de Paris:

 ##### Claire Vandiedonck

-- Associate professor at Université de Paris
 - Research interests: genetics of autoimmune and inflammatory diseases, regulation of immune gene expression
 - Teaching: human genetics, genomics, biostatistics, bioinformatics for students in medical school and biology department of Université de Paris
 - Twitter: @CVandiedonck